 We expect that the coming weeks will be explosive for Indiana online sports betting as websites and apps finish their development phases.
 The fine details of legal online sports betting in Indiana are still being ironed out, but September 2019 is the earliest we expect online sports betting apps to release.

-A few casinos will likely be the first to implement legal online sports betting, so we’ll list those for you.
-In addition, a few websites are “online wagering platforms” with no physical location, so we expect these operators to jump on the chance to do business in the new Indiana market as well.
+A few casinos will likely also implement legal online sports betting, so we’ve listed those below.
+In addition, a few websites are “online wagering platforms” with no physical location, like DraftKings, so we expect others to jump on the chance to do business in the new Indiana market as well.
 Here’s a rundown of casinos in Indiana we expect to release online sportsbook apps in September.

 List of Indiana Casinos

 - French Lick Resort Casino (with BetRivers)

 - Belterra Casino

 - Rising Star Casino Resort